Letters from the Specific Carbohydrate Diet support group

 FYI, you may have heard of a condition called lactose intolerance.
 This

 disease afflicts many people and is the inability to digest lactose.
-It is
+It

 cause by a decrease in the enzyme lactase and can be treated with lactase